Your First Conversation with Your Host Family

 Arriving at mamá’s apartment remains a blur in my mind.
 The topics of intermittent conversation have completely escaped me.
 What I can’t forget, however, is sitting down on our living room couch to our first real conversation and feeling, admittedly, a bit unprepared.
 In sharing my experience, however, you will hopefully not have the same stress.

 If you’re especially nervous about that first conversation and making a good impression, my advice is two-fold.
-First, consider your answers to the questions I listed above and anything else about your lifestyle and routine that you think your host family might need to know right away.
+First, consider your answers to the questions I listed above and anything else about your lifestyle and routine that you think your host family might need to know right away (i.e. being vegetarian, vegan, or Celiac).
 If you have someone you feel comfortable with, take some time to practice this conversation in Spanish before you meet your family.
-However, on the other hand, rest assured that your host family isn’t going to expect you to speak like Cervantes on your first day in their home and they absolutely won’t think less of your if your answers are unprepared or (like in my case) a little silly.
+However, on the other hand, rest assured that your host family isn’t going to expect you to speak like Cervantes on your first day in their home and they absolutely won’t think less of your if your answers are unprepared or (as in my case) a little silly.
 The fact that you’re even contemplating these moments before you arrive shows that you’re on-top-of-the-game and I, for one, have faith that that first conversation will go just fine for you, too!